Wii Party U

-Wii Party U (Note: Wiiパーティ U (Wī Pāti Yū) in Japanese) is a 2013 party video game developed by NDcube and published by Nintendo for the Wii U. It was announced in a January 2013 Nintendo Direct, and later detailed at E3 2013 and the October 2013 Nintendo Direct.
+Wii Party U (Note: Wiiパーティ U (Wī Pāti Yū) in Japanese) is a 2013 party video game developed by NDcube and published by Nintendo for the Wii U. It was announced in a January 2013 Nintendo Direct, and later detailed at E3 2013 and in the October 2013 Nintendo Direct.
 It is the sequel to the 2010 Wii game Wii Party.

 Gameplay

 Wii Party U is a multiplayer video game consisting of a standard board game with mini-games, similar to Mario Party.
 Over 80 different new mini-games are available.
 Multiple people can play mini-games using the Wii U GamePad.
 Wii Party U also includes a new accessory, a stand for the Wii U GamePad to allow support for the tabletop games.
 "House Party" games also return from Wii Party, and focus on various implementations of the Wii U GamePad and Wii Remotes amongst a group of people.

 There are four different types of party modes.
-The first is the TV Party, which can include up to 4 players that use the Wii Remotes and the Wii U GamePad on the television.
-This mode is a boardgame with each tile having some effect upon the players.
+The first is the TV Party, which can include up to four players that use the Wii Remotes and the Wii U GamePad on the television.
+This mode is a board game with each tile having some effect upon the players.
 The host of the game's name is Party Phil and he controls and announces what happens in the game.

 The TV Party mode can be played with one to four players in various modes.